List of concentration and internment camps: Nazi era

 Initially, Jews in the occupied countries were interned either in other KZ, but predominantly in Ghettos that were walled off parts of cities.
 All the Jews in western Poland (annexed into the Reich) were transported to ghettos in the General Government.
 Jews were used for labour in industries, but usually transported to work then returned to the KZ or the ghetto at night.
 Although these ghettoes were not intended to be extermination camps, and there was no official policy to kill people, thousands died due to hunger, disease and extreme conditions.
-In occupied Czechoslovakia, Lety concentration camp was constructed to hold Romani people from Bohemia and Moravia.
 Following the Nazi advance into the Soviet Union in 1941 and 1942, camps were set up in Ukraine, Latvia, Lithuania, and Estonia, which consisted of Janowska concentration camp, Salaspils camp, Ninth Fort and Vaivara concentration camp.
 During this period, Jewish soldiers and civilians were systematically executed by the Einsatzgruppen of the S.S. that followed the front-line troops.
 At the Wannsee Conference on 20 January 1942 the "Final Solution" was decreed to exterminate all of the remaining Jews in Europe, Heydrich stated that there were still 11 million to be eliminated.
 To accomplish this special Vernichtungslager (extermination camps) were organized.
 The first was Chełmno in which 152,000, mainly from the Łódź ghetto, were killed.
 The method for carrying out mass murder was tested and perfected here.
 During 1942 and 1943 further camps Auschwitz-Birkenau II, part of Majdanek, Treblinka, Bełżec and Sobibor were built for this purpose.
 Jews from other concentration camps, and from the ghettos, were transported to them from all over occupied Europe.
 In these six camps alone, an estimated 3.1 million Jews were killed in gas chambers and the bodies burned in massive crematoria.
 The Nazis realized that this was a criminal act and the action was shrouded in secrecy.
 The extermination camps were destroyed in 1944 and early 1945 and buried.
 However the Soviet armies overran Auschwitz and Majdanek before the evidence could be totally destroyed.